ForeignWelcome/Picard-Multilingual-Auto-Tagger/README.md

 - Reuses saved corrections without calling the LLM again
 - Runs through Docker Compose
 - Designed around the `jlesage/musicbrainz-picard` container
+- send button, sends only that title back to its matching track in Picard and it dosent save a user must save from picard (this is done for safety)

 ## Project structure